I have been dissatisfied with money all my life.

 Follow me and join the money, motherhood and meaning conversation on Instagram

-Buy Jen Sincero’s book on Amazon and let’s do the homework together — references to the book in this blog are affiliate links which means that if you do buy the book, I will earn a small commission at no additional cost to you.
+Buy Jen Sincero’s book on Amazon and let’s do the homework together — references to the book in this blog are affiliate links so if you do buy the book, I will earn a small commission at no additional cost to you.
 (Psst, I have no idea what I am doing yet, but I’m doing it anyway!
 So when I do get an email to say someone has bought something via my affiliate link I will be super excited and bowled over…)

 Or simply, comment in blog comments below